 infrastructure from day one.

-The first, EMQQ / Big Tree Capital: was an established U.S. based ETF issuer and active fund manager that wanted to bring a successful U.S. listed ETF to Europe in UCITS format.
+- EMQQ / Big Tree Capital: was an established U.S. based ETF issuer and active fund manager that wanted to bring a successful U.S. listed ETF to Europe in UCITS format.

-The second, Gins Global Index Funds is an established U.S., Africa and Asia-based provider of traditional index mutual funds that wanted to future-proof their business by offering ETFs and extend their geographical reach into Europe.
+- Gins Global Index Funds is an established U.S., Africa and Asia-based provider of traditional index mutual funds that wanted to future-proof their business by offering ETFs and extend their geographical reach into Europe.

-The fourth, Purpose Investments is a Canadian-based provider of active mutual funds and ETFs that wanted to extend their distribution into the high growth European market
+- Purpose Investments is a Canadian-based provider of active mutual funds and ETFs that wanted to extend their distribution into the high growth European market

-The fifth is Britain’s oldest company - The Royal Mint.
+- Britain’s oldest company - The Royal Mint.
 With over 1,100 years of history, The Royal Mint wanted to create a gold ETP as part of it’s programme to modernise and diversify away from its core business of creating UK coinage.

 "Any colour, as long as it's black" is hardly a choice.
 The concentration of ETF markets in both Europe and U.S. is a negative for investors, fund selectors and asset managers in equal measure.